-Activity/Aspect Impact Management Actions/Measures Responsible Person Priority Timeframe 7.3 FUEL AND CHEMICAL MANAGEMENT Impact Management Outcome: To ensure the cor rect storage, handling and disposal of fuels and chemicals in order to prevent impacts to the surrounding enviro onment.
-Indicator and Comp liance Mechanism: equipment maintenance records. ificates (where applicable) Material and subs tance Safety Data Sheets (SDS). vironmental and community incident and complaints management system register.
-Chemicals manag ement procedure.
-Monitoring and auTraining records for or staff handling, using and managing fuel and chemicals.
-Fuel and Chemical Management All incidents regarding fuel and chemical management including storage, handling and spillages incidents must be reported and recorded in the incidents register.
+Activity/Aspect Impact Management Actions/Measures Responsible Person Priority Timeframe 7.3 FUEL AN ND CHEMICAL MANAGEMENT mpact Management Outcome: To ensure the cor rect storage, handling and disposal of fuels and chemicals in order to prevent impacts to the surrounding enviro onment. ndicator and Comp liance Mechanism: Safe disposal cert Material and subs Health, safety, en Chemicals manage Monitoring and au Fuel and Chemical Management All incidents regarding fuel and chemical management including storage, handling and spillages must be reported and recorded in the incidents register.
 EOContractor ConstructionOperation Corrective actions to address fuel and chemical incidents to be implemented when required.
 Corrective actions to be recorded.
 Provide secure storage for fuel, oil, chemicals and other hazardous materials.
 Securely fence and lock the storage areas to accommodate all hazardous substances such as fuel, oils and chemicals.
 The storage area must be roofed, and the floor must be an impermeable surface and suitably bunded as per the requirements outlined in SANS 10089-1 (2008).
 If storage capacity and/or location triggers licencing, those must be acquired.
 Indicate the location of the fuel and chemical storage area on the layout plans.
 Label all liquids (chemicals and hydrocarbons) stored onsite for easy identification.
 SDS for onsite chemicals, hydrocarbon materials and hazardous substances must be readily available.
 Handling and management procedures of fuel and chemical must include requirements from SDS which include